grvpr03/grvpr03/README.md

-## Hi there 👋
-# 👋 Hello World!
+# 👋 Hi there!
 I'm **Gaurav Prakash**

 🎓 B.Tech. in **Artificial Intelligence & Machine Learning**
 🔍 Curious, analytical, and passionate about **data-driven decision-making**
-📊 Aiming to contribute to **advanced data analytics, AI/ML systems, and product-building** projects — especially in domains like **aviation (Airbus)**
+📊 Aiming to contribute to **advanced data analytics, AI/ML systems, and product-building** projects**
 💡 I enjoy solving complex engineering and analytical problems using AI, statistics, and smart automation.

 ---

 ## 🧠 Who Am I?

-I’m a curious and highly analytical AI/ML engineering student with a strong aptitude for **data analytics**, problem-solving, and building intelligent systems.
+I’m a curious and analytical AI/ML engineering student with a strong aptitude for **data analytics**, problem-solving, and building intelligent systems.
 My goal is to transform data into meaningful insights that support **real-world decision-making** across industries.

 I’m passionate about: